-Our entire Board of Directors acts as our nominating committee.
-Our Board of Directors has no set procedures or policy on the selection of nominees or evaluation of stockholder recommendations and will consider these issues on a case-by-case basis.
-Our Board of Directors will consider stockholder recommendations for director nominees that are properly received in accordance with our bylaws and the applicable rules and regulations of the Securities and Exchange Commission.
-Our Board of Directors screens all potential candidates in the same manner.
-Our Board of Directors' review will typically be based on all information provided with respect to the potential candidate.
-Our Board of Directors has not established specific minimum qualifications that must be met by a nominee for a position on our Board of Directors or specific qualities and skills for a director.
-Our Board of Directors may consider the diversity of qualities and skills of a nominee, but our Board of Directors has no formal policy in this regard.
+Our nominating committee has no set procedures or policy on the selection of nominees or evaluation of stockholder recommendations and will consider these issues on a case-by-case basis.
+Our nominating committee will consider stockholder recommendations for director nominees that are properly received in accordance with our bylaws and the applicable rules and regulations of the Securities and Exchange Commission.
+Our nominating committee screens all potential candidates in the same manner.
+Our nominating committee's review will typically be based on all information provided with respect to the potential candidate.
+Our nominating committee has not established specific minimum qualifications that must be met by a nominee for a position on our Board of Directors or specific qualities and skills for a director.
+Our nominating committee may consider the diversity of qualities and skills of a nominee, but our nominating committee has no formal policy in this regard.
 For more information, please see the section below entitled "ADDITIONAL INFORMATION."

 Stockholders who wish to contact the members of our Board of Directors may do so by sending an e-mail addressed to them at info@pvct.com.